Do you dream of working as an electrician in New Zealand? Are you qualified and experienced? Are you fluent in English?

 There are six New Zealand work visas that allow foreigners to work in the country.
 Without one of these visas to your name, you won’t be able to legally take up a job.

-- Offers either immediate residency, a pathway to residency or permission to work in New Zealand for a set period of time; and
+- Permission to work in New Zealand for a set period of time; and

 To find out which visa you qualify for, you’d have to do an emigration assessment with a licensed agent.